JamesCostello-dev/.config/dwm-backup/README.md

 'dwm is a dynamic window manager for X'.
 See https://dwm.suckless.org for more details.

-* This file contains my dwm backup.
+* This file contains a backup for my dwm backup.